We still need more volunteers. Can you help? Please contact Angela or Emma on 01260 281601

 After being with the Chappell Centre since its inception, Katie is moving to pastures new.
 We'd like to thank her for being an integral member of the team & wish her well in the future!

-Many of the Chappell centre volunteers along with Katie and Anne are taking part in EVERY STEP COUNTS, Congleton’s walking challenge to the town to walk at least 5,000 steps a day during July.
+Many of the Chappell Centre volunteers along with Katie and Anne are took part in EVERY STEP COUNTS, Congleton’s walking challenge to the town to walk at least 5,000 steps a day during July 2015.

 A coffee morning in aid of the charity MENTAL HEALTH RESEARCH UK took place on July 11th.
 This was organised by Fred and Elizabeth Whitehurst in memory of their son, Adam.
 They raised over